aengelke/fadec/README.md

 ## Known issues
 - MMX instructions are not supported yet.
-- The AVX VSIB encoding is not supported yet, all instructions using this will result in a decode error.
 - The EVEX prefix (AVX-512) is not supported (yet).
 - The layout of entries in the tables can be improved to improve usage of caches.
 (Help needed.)
 - No Python API.